 Relevant.
-The program has a strong emphasis on hands-on, applied projects that provide direct application to the field.
-Our instructors have experience as practitioners in the field and many currently work in workplace learning-related positions in Louisville and around the country.
+Each course in the program has a strong emphasis on hands-on, real-world projects that provide direct application to the field.
+Our instructors have experience as practitioners in the field and many currently hold workplace-learning related positions in Louisville and around the country.

 Rigorous.
 Expect to work hard and complete challenging assignments.
 Our goal is to help you develop the skills to think unconventionally about conventional problems.

 Research-based.
 The program is designed around research-based competencies from the American Society for Training and Development, International Society for Performance Improvement, and the Society for Human Resource Management.
 Faculty members have strong theoretical and conceptual backgrounds that guide both their teaching and their practical approach to the field.

 All classes meet via live synchronous online class sessions at a

 designated time each week (in the evening).
 Our

 online courses are delivered through an user-friendly platform (Blackboard) that allows students to: